awsdocs/amazon-ses-developer-guide/doc-source/mime-types-appendix.md

 You can send messages with attachments through Amazon SES by using the Multipurpose Internet Mail Extensions \(MIME\) standard\.
 Amazon SES accepts all file attachment types *except* for attachments with the file extensions in the following list\.

 **Note**
-Some ISPs have further limitations \(such as restrictions regarding archived attachments\), so we recommend testing your email sending through major ISPs before you send your production email\.
+Some ISPs have further restrictions \(such as restrictions regarding archived attachments\), so we recommend testing your email sending through major ISPs before you send your production email\.

 |  |  |  |  |  |